✞ I Want To Get Baptized

 Once in the changing area, you'll change into your baptism t-shirt and extra clothes.
 While there, a team member will be there to assist you and answer any questions you may have.

 People often have questions regarding baptism.
-Take a few minutes to read the answers to the 5 common questions about baptism.
+Take a few minutes to read the answers to some of the most common questions about baptism.

 Baptism is about following Jesus' example.